Aims of Department

-In PE we want to inspire young people to participate in and enjoy physical activity, and to recognise the importance of an active and healthy lifestyle which continues into adulthood.
-Our aims falls in line with the 5 key school values.
-Our Student sports council have given specific sporting examples how each of these are used:
+In PE we want to inspire and motivate young students to participate and enjoy physical activity.
+We also want them to recognise the importance of physical, emotional and social well being, which continues into adulthood.
+The department is inclusive of all abilities and will give various opportunities for students to achieve, learn and enjoy sport.
+Our aims fall in line with the 5 key school values.

-- COURAGEOUSNESS- Example: Ellie Simmond –showing what she can do even though she has a disability.
+- COURAGEOUSNESS- Example: Ellie Simmonds –showing what she can do even though she has a disability.

 - HUMILITY - Example: Jessica Ennis taking success in her stride.